haseeb-cb/fundamentals-of-gis/Practicals/0_Crashcourse_practical.md

 	 1. Open the *Field and Values* drop-down menu, which will show all the attribute fields
 	 2. Double-click on the area field you made earlier (Area_km2)
-	 3. Type "< 5" to the right of the field in the text field, this
+	 3. Type "< 5" to the right of the field in the text field
 	 4. Click *Select features*
 	![enter image description here](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_select_by_expression.png)
 Your selection now includes all the areas under 5 square kilometers in this layer, with selected objects shown in **yellow in on the map** and **blue on the attribute table**.
-	Alternative expressions include:
+	Examples of ofther expressions include:
  -  "Area_km2" = 5, select the features the area of which is exactly 5 square meters
  - "Area_km2" > 2 AND "Area_km2" < 5, select the features the area of which is between 2 and 5 square kilometers